-A series of questions and answers about ionising radiation and its presence in consumer products.
+A series of questions and answers about ionising radiation and its presence in consumer products including food.

 What is natural background radiation?